How Turkey's failed coup unfolded, hour by hour

 8:32 a.m.

-Chief of Staff Hulusi Akar, who was taken hostage at the outset of the coup attempt, arrives at the Prime Ministry after being rescued.
+Chief of Staff Hulusi Akar arrives at the Prime Ministry after being rescued.
+Akar was taken hostage at the outset of the coup attempt.

 5 p.m.